Unanimous Supreme Court preserves access to widely used abortion pill

 The decision “does tell us that there are bridges too far when it comes to standing, even for movements and groups with which the court is likely sympathetic.
 But it tells us very little about what the court thinks substantively about abortion,” says Mary Ziegler, a professor at the University of California, Davis School of Law.

-At issue: access to abortion medication
+At issue: The FDA and access to abortion medication

 The case did have potentially seismic implications.
-The U.S. Food and Drug Administration first approved mifepristone, part of a two-drug medication abortion regimen, in 2000.
+The U.S. Food and Drug Administration (FDA) first approved mifepristone, part of a two-drug medication abortion regimen, in 2000.
 Since then, the agency has relaxed restrictions on when doctors can prescribe the drug and how patients can access it.

 Medication abortion has also become more common.
 Two-thirds of all abortions in the United States last year were medication abortions, according to a survey from the Guttmacher Institute.
 Mifepristone is the most widely used medication abortion drug in the country, according to Guttmacher, because of its strong safety record.